okami101/vuetify-admin/packages/docs/guide/api-platform.md

 Server ISBN validation will return error as well if invalid.

 Go to [hydra provider source code](https://github.com/okami101/vtec-admin/blob/master/packages/admin/src/providers/data/hydra.js) in order to get deeper on how it works.
-See [errors section](data-provider.md#errors-handling).
+See [errors handling section](data-provider.md#errors-handling).

 ### Reviews list